Not ready to return to work? Shop these top Cyber Monday deals instead

 Hamilton Beach Masticating Juicer: $97.49 at Amazon (was $129.99)

-Masticating juicers preserve more nutrients in your fruit and veg compared to centrifugal juicers, as well as producing better tasting juice without annoying foam.
+Masticating juicers preserve more nutrients in your fruits and vegetables compared to centrifugal juicers, as well as produce better-tasting juice without annoying foam.

 Other kitchen and cooking deals